-During this unit you will explore two different texts chosen which will introduce you to different styles of theatre.
-You will explore these plays in pratical, hands-on workshops developing your interpretayion of each play.
-You will submit 'Exploration Notes' which focus on the use of language, visual, aural and spatial elements and social, cultural and historical elements of each text as well as developing your own character interpretation.
+During this unit you will explore two different texts which will introduce you to different styles of theatre.
+You will explore these plays in practical, hands-on workshops developing your interpretation of each play.
+You will submit ‘Exploration Notes’ which focus on the use of language, visual, aural and spatial elements and social, cultural and historical elements of each text as well as developing your own character interpretation.
 You will also attend theatre performances and write a review based on your experience.

 This unit introduces you to devising theatre, approaching texts differently and learning how to use stimuli in order to create a piece of original theatre.
 You will study theatre practitioners such as Artaud, Stanislavski, Brecht, Brook and Craig; their life, works and influences.
 You will investigate different methods of devising using different theatre forms and submit coursework that supports this exploration.